jeremyschlatter/touchpad-cover/README.md

 ```
 Here, my touchpad name is "Atmel maXTouch Touchpad"

-2. The input event device file for your keyboard.
+**The input event device file for your keyboard**

 This should be located somewhere under `/dev/input`.

 It might be `/dev/input/eventX`, where `X` is the id of your keyboard in `xinput list`.
-(So for the example above, this would be `/dev/input/event5`.
+(So for the example above, this would be `/dev/input/event5`).
 You can also look for a symbolic name that looks like it includes "keyboard" in `/dev/input/by-path` or `/dev/input/by-id`.
 For example, on my system `/dev/input/by-path/platform-i8042-serio-0-event-kbd` is the file I want (notice the "kbd" in the name).
 To check whether a particular file is what you want, run `sudo cat <file>` and see if it outputs anything as you press keys.
 Or you can run `sudo touchpad-cover --touchpad-name <name from step 1> --dev-input-keyboard <event file to try> --verbose` and again see if it outputs anything when you press keys.

+## Use

-When you have identified both of those, run:
+When you have identified both of the above, run:

     sudo touchpad-cover --touchpad-name <touchpad name> --dev-input-keyboard <key event file>